browserstate/history.js/README.md

 ## Todo for Upcoming Releases

-- Add a proper demo
-- Add a compilation test to ensure `.debug = false` and no `History.log` calls exist.
+- Minor: Add a compilation test to ensure `.debug = false` and no `History.log` calls exist.